FabienCoutant/SparkUp/README.md

 - #### Back end configuration

-You must create an **.env** file in the project's root folder.
-This file must contain your Infura project ID and the account's private key which will deploy the project.
+You must create a **.env** file in the project's root folder.
+This file must contain your Infura project ID and the account's private key which will be used to deploy the project.

 ```
 PRIVATE_KEYS="YOUR_PRIVATE_KEY"
 INFURA_KEY = "YOUR_INFURA_ID"
 ```

-:white_check_mark: Take not that your value must be surrounded with double quotes.
+:white_check_mark: Make sure that your input is surrounded with double quotes.

 - #### Front end configuration

-You also need to create an **.env** file in the project's client folder.
+You also need to create a **.env** file in the project's client folder.
 This file only need your Infura project ID as
 below:
-_This configuration allow fetch data like the campaign list even if the user isn't connected_
+_This configuration allows data like the campaign list to be fetched even if the user isn't connected_

-**In case you want to deploy this DApp on external provider you should use the config var of it instead of the .env file**
+**In case you want to deploy this DApp on a external provider you should use the config with var instead of the .env file**

 ```
 REACT_APP_INFURA_KEY = "YOUR_INFURA_ID"
 REACT_APP_DEFAULT_NETWORK_CHAINID= "DEPLOYED_NETWORK_ID"
 ```

-:white_check_mark: Take not that your value must be surrounded with double quotes.
+:white_check_mark: Make sure that your input is surrounded with double quotes.

 ### Deployment